-This extraneous information shall only appear in a rectangular area that begins just below the 24-digit barcode numeric line field and extends to the bottom print edge.
-Information in this area shall not encroach on the clear zone below the barcode or on the 24-digit barcode numeric line.
+This extraneous information shall only appear in a rectangular area that begins just below the 10-digit barcode numeric line field and extends to the bottom print edge.
+Information in this area shall not encroach on the clear zone below the barcode or on the 10-digit barcode numeric line.
 Within this lower area, the information may extend across the label from the left print edge to the right print edge.
 There are no font or size restrictions for information printed in this area.
-However, text that resembles any other postal generated fields such as a day of the week or a USPS air stop code may not be used in this area; the following text - AADC, ADC, SCF, 3 Digit, 5 Digit, Directs, Firm/ Firms, PO Box - shall be specifically excluded.
-This includes any abbreviations, alphabetical, or direct variations of these identifiers.
-Barcodes for a mailer's internal use may not be placed in this area or anywhere else on the label, unless preapproved on a case-by-case test basis by USPS Engineering.
+If information in this area resembles a day of the week or a USPS air stop code it must be in 10-point or smaller type.
+Barcodes for a mailer's internal use may not be placed in this area or anywhere else on the label, unless pre-approved on a case-by-case test basis by USPS Engineering.